hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 * Differentiate between the different file formats available for peak visualization
 * Create bigWig files using `deepTools`

-## Setting up for QC on peak calls
+## Peak visualization

 Now that we have identified regions in the genome that are enriched through some interaction with PRDM16, we can **take those regions and visually assess the amount of signal observed**.
 This can be done in one of two ways:

-* Uploading the data to a genome viewer such as the Broad's [Integrative Genome Viewer (IGV)](https://software.broadinstitute.org/software/igv/) or the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgGateway), to explore the genome and specific loci for pileups.
+1. Uploading the data to a genome viewer such as the Broad's [Integrative Genome Viewer (IGV)](https://software.broadinstitute.org/software/igv/) or the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgGateway), to explore the genome and specific loci for pileups.
-* Create profile plots and heatmaps to look at the signal aggregated over all binding sites.
+2. Create profile plots and heatmaps to look at the signal aggregated over all binding sites.

 **In order to perform any of assessments described above, you will need a file in the appropriate format.**